 Don’t Lose Hope: You Can Reclaim Your Feet

 Regardless of how far one’s Neuropathy has progressed, it is still worth finding treatment to relieve discomfort and keep things from becoming worse.
 If tingling and pain are plaguing your feet, it is essential to not ignore it; come and see us!
 New patients receive a free consultation, and we want you to take advantage of it.
-Schedule an appointment by phoning our office in Irvine at (949) 833-3406 or you can also reach us toll-free at 800-370-0393.
+Schedule an appointment by phoning our office in Newport Beach at (949) 833-3406.